-We have a well-developed pathology resident conference schedule, with a formal lecture or presentation occurring every morning and something more informal planned for the late afternoon on most days.
-In addition, many rotations are complemented by their own discussions, lectures, or joint conferences with physicians other departments.
+We have a well-developed pathology resident conference schedule with a formal lecture or presentation occurring every morning at 8AM.
+These morning conferences are supplemented with frequent afternoon slide conferences and multi-disciplinary tumor boards with clinical services.
 The conferences generally follow the outline schedule below.

 |8:00 AM Mondays, Wednesday, Thursdays||Didactic / Unknown slide conference / Autopsy conference/Gross Conference|